phetsims/phet-info/doc/core-description-quickstart-guide.md

-# Tier 1 Description - Quickstart Guide
+# Core Description - Quickstart Guide

 @author Jesse Greenberg

-A quick guide for adding Tier 1 Interactive Description to a PhET simulation.
+A quick guide for adding Core Description to a PhET simulation.

-Tier 1 Interactive Description implements critical screen reader accessibility features, including:
+Core Description implements critical screen reader accessibility features, including:

 - Accessible names for interactive objects
 - Accessible headings for important areas of the simulation